rafa-acioly/boleto-api/README.md

 }

 ```
-In case of any error in the register proccess, the API's response will follow the pattern below:
+The API's response will have the following pattern if any error occur:
 ```
 {
   "Errors": [